carsonetb/Engine/parser/DOCUMENTATION.md

 It would print '5'.

+## Keyword: varchange
+Using this keyword you can add, subtract, multiply, or divide a variable by a value or another variable.
+The functionality of this keyword eliminates the need for a '+=', '-=', etc. operator:

+var int a = 5
+varchange a + int 1

+This would set 'a' to 6.
+You can also change a variable by another variable:

+var int a = 6
+var int b = 2
+varchange a / var b

+This would set 'a' to 3.

 ## Keyword: for
 T's for loops are like most other programming
 languages: create iterator, which loops from start